nystudio107/craft-scripts/README.md

 `LOCAL_ROOT_PATH` is the absolute path to the root of your local Craft install, with a trailing `/` after it.

 `LOCAL_ASSETS_PATH` is the relative path to your local assets directories, with a trailing `/` after it.
+Can be replaced with an absolute path if required

+`LOCAL_CRAFT_FILES_PATH` is the relative path to your storage directory, with a trailing `/` after it.
+You should only change this if you are using an absolute path.

 `LOCAL_CHOWN_USER` is the user that is the owner of your entire Craft install.